hjdhjd/homebridge-unifi-protect/README.md

 }
 ```

+To use hardware accelerated transcoding, enable feature option `Enable.Video.Transcode` and set an FFmpeg encoder for the `ffmpegEncoder` configuration.
+E.g.: use `h264_omx` for Raspberry Pi 4 hardware acceleration.

 ### Things To Be Aware Of
 - **Make sure you are running on the latest production / stable firmwares for both your controller platform (UCKgen2+, UDM-Pro, UNVR, etc.) as well as the latest production / stable UniFi Protect controller firmware.**
 - **No beta versions of iOS, iPadOS, macOS, tvOS, or watchOS are supported.
 You are on your own if you choose to install / run beta firmwares - don't expect support or sympathy if you run into issues.**